EMDR Therapy Consultation

 Certification for EMDR therapists is only offered by EMDRIA.
 A clinician who is EMDRIA Certified in EMDR therapy has been licensed or certified in their profession for independent practice and has had a minimum of two years experience in their field.
 The clinician has completed an EMDRIA approved EMDR Therapy Basic Training (i.e., Part 1 & 2 w/ 10 hours of consultation), have conducted a minimum of 50 clinical sessions in which EMDR therapy was utilized with at least 25 clients, and have received an additional 20 hours of consultation in EMDR therapy by an Approved Consultant (or Consultant-in-Training).
 At least 10 of these hours must be for individual consultation.
 Individual and group consultation can be provided face-to-face or via teleconference.
 Each Approved Consultant or Consultant-in-Training determines what options they offer and fees.
 The clinician must also complete 12 hours of EMDRIA continuing education in EMDR therapy and include letters of recommendation from the Approved Consultant-in-Training and/or Approved Consultant(s) as well as two letters of recommendation from peers in the field.
 (Refer to the Application for EMDRIA Certification in EMDR form.)
 For more information, visit www.emdria.org.

-Brenda Rohren is an EMDRIA Approved Consultant-in-Training who is receiving consultation-of-consultation from her EMDRIA Approved Consultant, Mark Nickerson, LICSW.
-She meets with Mark via teleconference at least once per month for individual consultation and also participates in one of his consultation groups at least monthly.
-As a Consultant-in-Training, Brenda can provide 15 hours of consultation to an EMDR therapist who is pursuing EMDRIA certification.
-The remaining 5 hours must be with an EMDRIA Approved Consultant.
-(The additional 5 hours of consultation can be provided by Mark Nickerson or another EMDRIA Approved Consultant.)
-Individuals who decide to pursue EMDRIA Certification with Brenda will be asked to sign a Consultation Agreement.
+Brenda Rohren is an EMDRIA Approved Consultant.
+During the time that she was a Consultant-in-Training, Brenda received consultation from her EMDRIA Approved Consultant, Mark Nickerson, LICSW.
+From 2014 to 2016, she met with Mark via teleconference at least once per month for individual consultation and also participated in one of his consultation groups at least monthly.
+Since that time, has met with him periodically as needed.
+Since May 2018, Brenda has been receiving individual and group consultation from another EMDRIA Approved Consultant, D. Michael Coy, LICSW, regarding assessment and treatment of dissociative disorders.
+As an EMDRIA Approved Consultant, Brenda can provide all of the 20 hours of consultation to an EMDR therapist who is pursuing EMDRIA Certification or Approved Consultant status.
+Individuals who decide to pursue EMDRIA Certification or Approved Consultant status are asked to sign a Consultation Agreement (i.e., contract).
 This Consultation Agreement clarifies the general structure of consultation, what is expected of the Consultee, and what the Consultee can expect of the Consultant.